The Path to Proton Structure at One-Percent Accuracy

+The independence of result of the choice of preprocessing ranges has been recently validated in Ref.~\cite{Carrazza:2021yrg}, where it is shown that results otained here can be obtained by a suitable rescaling on the neural network input that avoids preprocessing altogether.
 The normalization constants $A_k$ are constrained by the valence and momentum sum rules, also to be discussed below, in Sec.~\ref{subsec:sumrules}.

 When using the flavor basis, the small-$x$ preprocessing is removed from Eq.~(\ref{eq:evolution_basis_param}), i.e. $\alpha_k=1$ for all $k$.
 This is because standard Regge theory arguments (see e.g.~\cite{Roberts:1990ww}) imply that the singlet and nonsinglet have a different small $x$ behavior, and in particular the nonsinglet has a finite first moment, while the singlet first moment diverges.
-This means that the small-$x$ behavior of flavor-basis PDFs is the linear combination of a leading singlet small-$x$ growth and a subleading nonsinglet power behaviour characterized by a different exponent.
+This means that the small-$x$ behavior of flavor-basis PDFs is the linear combination of a leading singlet small-$x$ growth and a subleading nonsinglet power behavior characterized by a different exponent.
 Hence, factoring out a common preprocessing exponent is not advantageous in this case.